-Since the Partnership’s establishment the issues of local jobs and youth employment have consistently been top priorities.
-Acknowledging what we’ve heard, and with the economic and social recovery from COVID-19 front of mind, the Partnership utilised its MPDF funding to commission Opening Doors to Employment.
+Since the Partnership’s establishment, the issues of local jobs and youth employment have been top priorities.
+Acknowledging what we’ve heard, and with the economic and social recovery from COVID-19 front of mind, the Partnership used its MPDF funding to commission Opening Doors to Employment.

 This three-part project seeks to better understand the challenges and opportunities for the employment of young people in the north.

 Building upon and updating the Future Workforce – Melbourne’s North (2015) study, Future Workforce: Where the Jobs Are will consider the changes in the workforce of the past five years and look into a post-COVID environment.

 The project will produce a regional workforce planning analysis to identify and anticipate future industry, employment and training requirements in the North over the period of 2020 to 2030.
 A range of engagements will be undertaken to support the research.
 These include: